before i get into future updates, i wanted to summarize what we've been thru thus far...

 ticks.

-doxycycline, which ideally would take care of all versions besides 1.
+she was put on doxycycline, which ideally would take care of all versions besides 1.

 for the one rare tick, a babesia titer was ran and sway was in the clear.